7ossam7assan/mongo-express-kubernetes/README.md

 3- it will open on http://cluster-ip:nodePort

-### ToDo
+### ToDo :nerd_face:

 1- find out the best way to push secrets to git

 2- continue learning :muscle: